 The major overhaul of the global energy economy would involve enormous cost.
 I have estimated that the US investment alone would be approximately \$30 trillion, and the deadweight loss associated with abandoning fossil fuels in the ground would approach \$60 trillion.
 Global investment would approach \$150 trillion.
+Recent analyses suggest these investment estimates are low.
 All residential, commercial, institutional, industrial and electric utility fossil fuel end uses would be required to transition to more expensive and frequently unreliable and intermittent renewable sources of energy.
 The entire vehicle fueling infrastructure would have to be replaced, either with biofuels produced using currently non-existent or uneconomical technologies or by electric charging facilities.

 This enormous investment requirement would compete with other global imperatives, including clean water supply, sewage treatment, healthcare, education, etc. Energy users worldwide would be deprived of numerous common equipment choices.
 The recent US ban on incandescent lightbulbs is one trivial example of such elimination of choice.
 Several US cities plan to ban new residential and commercial natural gas service.
+The federal government is considering banning gas ranges.
+The federal government intends to require all new vehicles to be EVs by 2035.

 COP15 in Copenhagen, Denmark essentially divided the nations of the globe into three competing groups: nations with technology and financial resources; nations which want free access to the technology; and, nations which want free access to the financial resources.
-The less developed nations of the world are demanding annual transfer payments of \$100 billion (growing to ~\$425 billion by 2030) from the developed nations, essentially as reparation for adverse climate impacts which have not yet happened and might well never happen.
+The less developed nations of the world are demanding annual transfer payments of \$100 billion (growing to ~\$425 billion by 2030) from the developed nations, essentially for mitigation of adverse climate impacts which have not yet happened and might well never happen.
 These transfers would occur through the UN Green Climate Fund.
 There is also a growing demand for additional funding approaching \$400 billion per year for adaption to the effects of climate change, plus additional, undefined funding for "loss and damage" due to climate change.